elegant-scipy/elegant-scipy/markdown/ch7.markdown

 The advantage of the streaming approach is that elements of a stream aren't processed until they're needed, whether it's for computing a running sum, or for writing out to disk, or something else.
 This can conserve a lot of memory when you have a lot of input items, or when each item is very big.
 (Or both!)
-This quote from one of Matt's posts very succinctly summarises the utility of streaming data analysis:
+This quote from one of Matt's posts very succinctly summarizes the utility of streaming data analysis:

 > In my brief experience people rarely take this [streaming] route.
 They use single-threaded in-memory Python until it breaks, and then seek out Big Data Infrastructure like Hadoop/Spark at relatively high productivity overhead.